 The Powers of Attorney and Agency Act, 1984 (SA) requires a donee, during any period of incapacity to “exercise…powers as attorney with reasonable diligence to protect the interests of the donor…” (section 7).
 An attorney may have the ability to influence an elderly family member to deal with assets in a manner inconsistent with their wishes expressed in their Will during their lifetime.

-Unconscionable conduct arises where a party, because of some special disadvantage or disability, has not been able to act in his or her own best interests and it is therefore unconscionable that the stronger party in a transaction retains or enforces the benefit of the transaction.
+Unconscionable conduct arises where a party, because of some special disadvantage or disability, has not been able to act in his or her own best interests.
+It is therefore unconscionable that the stronger party in a transaction retains or enforces the benefit of the transaction.

 Non Est Factum

-Non est factum (“It is not my deed”) as a defence arises where an older person is mistaken as to the nature of the agreement entered into.
+As a defence, non est factum (“It is not my deed”) arises where an older person is mistaken as to the nature of the agreement entered into.
 This may be relevant if the older person is illiterate or does not speak the language.

-For further information please contact Emma on 8362 6400 or email Emma Marinucci.
+The Wills and estate planning lawyers at Beger & Co are ready to help.
+For further information, please contact Emma on 8362 6400 or email Emma Marinucci.
 Join our mailing list to receive updates and advice on current issues.